From Persian to Shag: A Guide to Rug Types and Styles

 Quick take: Choose a focal point, then layer supporting elements.
 Consider scale, color temperature, and maintenance before you buy.

-Scale: A large wall benefits from one big piece or a structured gallery; small walls excel with tall, narrow items like sconces or a textile.
+• Scale: Large walls benefit from big pieces or a structured gallery; small walls excel with tall, narrow items like sconces or textiles.

 Sustainable Choices: Paints, Frames, and Long-Term Style